hanfak/topics-to-learn/cache/cache-invalidation.md

 # Cache Invalidation and Eviction

-- DAta stored in cache is not there forever, it can become stale (not correct)
+r- Data stored in cache is not there forever, it can become stale (not correct)
   - The data needs to invalidated, evicted and replaced
 - Cache invalidation, is the process where the data is updated or removed from the cache